-In 1924, Wood Milne Ltd. was acquired by an American company, the British Goodrich Rubber Co, a subsidiary of the B. F. Goodrich Company of the USA.
+By 1924, Wood Milne Ltd. had moved their rubber heel business over to Littleborough and thereafter conducted their business from that site.
+The Ajax Works in Leyland was then sold with the tyre business to the American company, the British Goodrich Rubber Co, a subsidiary of the B. F. Goodrich Company of the USA.
 When formed as British Goodrich in 1924, it acquired the existing Goodrich selling organisation in the United Kingdom, the sole right to manufacture and sell Goodrich products in the United Kingdom and to sell to Dominion countries (except Canada) and certain specified foreign countries together with the benefit of the technical knowledge and experience of the Goodrich Company.

 The plaque reads